Let's understand what video pitching is and how to go about it the right way.

 Also, if you are using a microphone, you might need additional tools to record audio, depending on the system and mic you use.

 If you are adding animation to your video pitch, you need a good animation tool.
-There are tonnes of 2D and 3D animation tools online for free like Blender.
+There are a ton of 2D and 3D animation tools online for free like Blender.

 An extremely important part of video making is the post production edits.
 It can hands down make or break the video pitch.